'Fully Erased': With Harris' Rise, There Are No Black Women In The Senate

 Raising money simply opens doors, to attention from deep-pocketed donors, as well as from the party establishment itself.

-Too often, party leaders don't invest in Black women candidates early enough, said Stefanie Brown James, a co-founder of The Collective PAC, one of several groups that has served as an early financial pipeline for Black candidates.
+Too often, party leaders don't invest in candidates who are Black women early enough, said Stefanie Brown James, a co-founder of The Collective PAC, one of several groups that has served as an early financial pipeline for Black candidates.

 "Black women need to have a disproportionate amount of money provided to them when they're running as candidates, because they are disproportionately faced with obstacles and challenges to them being successful in their races," she said in an interview.